Your shopping cart is empty

 If you have a medi-alert alarm, you should also register with nbn co's’s Medical Alarm Register by calling 1800 227 300 or completing the online form at www.nbnco.com.au/medicalregister

-Your service on the nbn network will not be backed-up by a battery, so in the event of a power outage, your home phone and broadband services will not work.
-Accordingly, if you have any of the above services that rely on your home phone to operate, we recommend not moving to NBN until confirming your alarm is suitable.
+Your service on the nbn network will not be backed-up by a battery, so in the event of a power outage, your home phone and internet services will not work.
+Accordingly, if you have any of the above services that rely on your home phone to operate, we recommend not moving to the nbn network until confirming your alarm is suitable.

 Things you need to know

 Service Availability: Services not available to all areas or premises.

 Installation: Our standard installation includes self-installation of your modem, eligibility criteria apply.
 Extra charges apply for professional or non-standard installation of Telstra and nbn co equipment and for premises in new developments.

 nbn™, nbn co and other nbn™ logos and brands are trademarks of nbn co limited and used under licence.
 The spectrum device and ™ are trademarks and ® are registered trademarks of Telstra Corporation Limited ABN 33 051 775 556